janwilmake/blog/blog-2016-2022/time-effective-travel-lifestyle.md

 # The Best Sustainable Travel Lifestyle: about time-effective organization

-Hi, I'm Wijnand and I'm working and studying on the move because I can and because I love to go places.
+Hi, I'm Jan and I'm working and studying on the move because I can and because I love to go places.
 I have been on the move since September 2016, and will continue to do so for the coming years.
 My (very young, very new) company is called Travel Life Movement [https://travellifemovement.com/], and it aims to